Auckland Councillors' letter to 'non-inclusive' Mayor Phil Goff revealed

 Over the course of a year Goff had made no attempt to inform councillors on the contents of the report, the letter read.

-"If this was an isolated incident we might have been tempted to raise the appropriate objections and mark it down to experience.
+The councillors said if it had been an isolated incident they might have been tempted to raise the appropriate objections and mark it down to experience.

-"Unfortunately, however, this is a reflective of a leadership style that has become increasingly apparent as the term has progressed.
+"Unfortunately, however, this is a reflective of a leadership style that has become increasingly apparent as the term has progressed," the letter said.

+The councillors pointed to a "rather distrustful political working enviroment within council" going back to a December meeting where Goff tried to replace Albany councillor Wayne Walker as deputy chairman of the regulatory committee with deputy mayor Bill Cashmore.

+At the meeting Goff faced a barrage of criticism over his leadership style and the hurt he inflicted on Walker, whose only warning was a phone message.

+The councillors said in the letter they hoped the December incident might have provided an opportunity to start afresh and ensure a more positive and constructive working relationship.

+"This hasn't happened.
+The result is a rather distrustful political working environment within council.

-"Quite simply the trust and transparency within the Auckland Council is getting worse not better as far we are concerned."
+"Quite simply the question of trust and transparency within the Auckland Council is getting worse, not better, as far as we are concerned.

+"We, the undersigned, therefore wish to formally register our strong dissatisfaction at the way in which this matter and others are being handled by you as mayor and in particular the non-inclusive style of leadership it is revealing," the letter said.

-Yesterday, Goff played down any possible vote of no confidence in him, saying he had just received unanimous support in glowing terms for his 10-year budget, unlike former Mayor Len Brown's last 10-year budget, which was passed with a bare majority.
+Yesterday, Goff played down any possible criticism in him, saying he had just received unanimous support in glowing terms for his 10-year budget, unlike former Mayor Len Brown's last 10-year budget, which was passed with a bare majority.

+Goff's budget was carried at a governing body meeting on May 31, but seven councillors voted against various clauses.

 "On what matters to Aucklanders I have received strong support," he said.